Felix3qH4/Mobiliteit.lu-API-documentation/Departure_Board.md

 Yes that happens, but usually only when the lines can't stop at that station for some reason.<br>
 Then they are not shown on that station, thats why you don't get any results.<br>

+**What API services are available**
+Only the DepartureBoard service and the [Location Search by Coordinate](Location_Search_by_Coordinate.md) are available for now.<br>
+On my question from the 24.
+February 2023 they mentionned that maybe they would offer some more API services in the future.<br>

 ## API response
 Depending on what you passed as argument for the format you want the response in, you will either get a response in json or xml format. <br>